gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy glanced at Dockety.
 The bot did not reply.
-As the silence stretched awkwardly, she said,
+As the silence stretched awkwardly, she cleared her throat.
-"Um…we didn't see an antenna when we came in?"
+"Um…we didn't see an antenna when we came in?" she ventured.

-"Correct,"
+"Correct!"
 Patient replied in its previous cheerful tone.
 "But that will soon be rectified.
 This one has devised emergency repair protocols.
 The required components are now being fabricated.
-The Makers will be pleased,"
+The Makers will be pleased!"
-it finished proudly.

 Maddy's breath caught in her throat.
 "The Makers?